spantaleev/matrix-docker-ansible-deploy/docs/faq.md

 You generally need to do a playbook installation (start at the [Prerequisites](prerequisites.md) page), followed by importing your existing data into it.

-This Ansible playbook guides you into installing a server for `DOMAIN` (user identifiers are like this: `@user:DOMAIN`), while the server is at `matrix.DOMAIN`.
-If your existing setup has a server name (`server_name` configuration setting in Synapse's `homeserver.yaml` file) other than the base `DOMAIN`, you may need to tweak some additional variables.
-This FAQ entry may be of use if you're dealing with a more complicated setup - [How do I install on matrix.DOMAIN without involving the base DOMAIN?](#how-do-i-install-on-matrixdomain-without-involving-the-base-domain)
+This Ansible playbook guides you into installing a server for `example.com` (user identifiers are like this: `@user:example.com`), while the server is at `matrix.example.com`.
+If your existing setup has a server name (`server_name` configuration setting in Synapse's `homeserver.yaml` file) other than the base `example.com`, you may need to tweak some additional variables.
+This FAQ entry may be of use if you're dealing with a more complicated setup - [How do I install on matrix.example.com without involving the base domain?](#how-do-i-install-on-matrix-example-com-without-involving-the-base-domain)

 After configuring the playbook and installing and **before starting** services (done with `ansible-playbook ... --tags=start`) you'd import [your SQLite](importing-synapse-sqlite.md) (or [Postgres](importing-postgres.md)) database and also [import your media store](importing-synapse-media-store.md).